- 1. What is the API widget ?

 An API (Application Programming Interface) is a set of rules and protocols that enable different software applications to communicate and exchange data with each other.
 In other words, an API acts as an intermediary between two applications or services.
 It defines how these systems can interact and share information securely.

-1. What is the API brick?
+1. What is the API widget ?

 2. Setting the API connection